|

 November a "Robyn Hode" was employed by Edward II

 as a porter of the King's Chamber.
-In the 1320's Queen Isabella became Edward II,
+Meanwhile the

-the lover of Edward's, Queen Isabella, Roger de Mortimer escaped
+the man who was to become the lover of Edward's Queen Isabella, Roger de Mortimer, escaped

 from the White Tower to France.